 Class Schedule - Fall 2022

-Acquaint students with the technical choices a writer makes in creating a story or a poem.
-Mondays are given to lectures on specific elements of poetry and fiction.
-Wednesdays are dedicated to readings by faculty and visiting writers.
-Fridays allow students the opportunity to work in small group discussion sections applying the week's techniques and skills to a close reading of stories and poems.
+Acquaints students with the technical choices a writer makes in creating a story or a poem.
+Classes will consist of lectures on specific elements of poetry, fiction, and creative nonfiction.
+Students will also have the opportunity to talk with visiting writers and work in small groups to apply the course techniques and skills to a close reading of stories and poems.

 An introductory workshop in fiction, with a primary emphasis on short stories.
 Prerequisite: Completion of campus Composition I general education requirement.

 Practice in the writing of poetry; experimentation with a number of fixed forms and free verse, but emphasis mainly on the student's freedom to develop a personal style.
 Prerequisite: Completion of campus Composition I general education requirement.

 Emphasizes the craft of short stories and poems through the study of formal elements central to the production of creative writing (e.g., plot, character, setting, point of view in short fiction and rhythm, meter, line break, imagery, simile, metaphor, formal patterns in poetry).
 Prerequisite: CW 104 or CW 106.
 For majors only.

 An intermediate workshop in fiction, with a primary emphasis on short stories.
 Prerequisite: CW 104 or equivalent.

 Builds upon the workshop format of CW 106, with an emphasis on prosody and poetic technique.
 Students will deepen their sense of craft by putting into practice their study and understanding of a variety of poetic forms (e.g., syllabic poetry, dramatic monologue, sonnet, bound/free verse) and technical concerns (e.g., voice, tone, line, line break, image).
 The workshop component of the course typically includes 8-12 completed poems and their revisions.
 Prerequisite: CW 106.